AsherGeorgy/My-Portfolio/Python/Portfolio Optimization with Python.md

 # Introduction
 This project performs comprehensive portfolio analysis, utilizing historical market data to assess the performance and optimize the allocation of assets.
-- Incorporates **mean-variance optimization** techniques, to strike a balance between risk and return while considering a specified minimum return constraint.
+- Incorporates mean-variance optimization techniques, to strike a balance between risk and return while considering a specified minimum return constraint.
-- Implements the principles of Markowitz Portfolio Theory by leveraging statistical measures to evaluate individual assets and construct **efficient portfolios**.
+- Implements the principles of Markowitz Portfolio Theory by leveraging statistical measures to evaluate individual assets and construct efficient portfolios.
+- Benchmarks portfolios against the S&P 500 index.
+- Creates interactive visualizations to aid decision making.

 # Mean Variance Optimization
 Mean-variance optimization is a fundamental concept in modern portfolio theory, pioneered by Harry Markowitz.
 It helps investors determine the biggest reward at a given level of risk or the least risk at a given level of return.